apache/drill/contrib/storage-http/README.md

 as shown in the examples.

 Check that the URL is correct.
-If not, check the plugin configuration properties described above to find out why the pieces were assembed as you want.
+If not, check the plugin configuration properties described above to find out why the pieces were assembled as you want.

 If the query works but delivers unexpected results, check the Drill log file.
 Drill logs a message like the following at the info level when opening the HTTP connection: